Global solutions of the gravity-capillary water-wave system in three dimensions: Introduction

 The classical mechanism to establish global regularity for quasilinear equations has two main components:

 \begin{itemize} \item[(1)] Propagate control of high frequencies (high order Sobolev norms);

 \item[(2)] Prove dispersion/decay of the solution over time. \end{itemize}

-The interplay of these two aspects has been present since the seminal work of Klainerman \cite{K0,K1} on nonlinear wave equations and vector-fields, Shatah \cite{shatahKGE} on Klein-Gordon and normal forms, and Christodoulou-Klainerman \cite{CK} on the stability of Minkowski space.
+The interplay of these two aspects has been present since the seminal work of Klainerman \cite{K0,K1} on nonlinear wave equations and vector-fields, Shatah \cite{shatahKGE} on Klein-Gordon and normal forms, and Christodoulou-Klainerman \cite{CK} on the stability of Minkowski space, and Delort \cite{DelortKGE} on $1$d Klein-Gordon equations.
 We remark that even in the weakly nonlinear regime (small perturbations of trivial solutions) smooth and localized initial data can lead to blow-up in finite time, see John \cite{John} on quasilinear wave equations and Sideris \cite{Sideris} on compressible Euler.

 In the last few years new methods have emerged in the study of global solutions of quasilinear evolutions, inspired by the advances in semilinear theory.
 The basic idea is to combine the classical energy and vector-fields methods with refined analysis of the Duhamel formula, using the Fourier transform.
-This is the essence of the ``method of space-time resonances'' of Germain-Masmoudi-Shatah \cite{GMS2, GMSC,GM}, see also Gustafson-Nakanishi-Tsai \cite{GNT1}, and of the refinements in \cite{IP1,IP2,GIP,IoPu1,IoPu2,IoPu3,IoPu4,DIP}, using atomic decompositions and more sophisticated norms.
+This is the essence of the ``method of space-time resonances'' of Germain-Masmoudi-Shatah \cite{GMS2, GMSC,GM}, see also Gustafson-Nakanishi-Tsai \cite{GNT1}, and of the refinements in \cite{IP1,IP2,GIP,IoPu1,IoPu2,IoPu3,IoPu4,DIP,Deng}, using atomic decompositions and more sophisticated norms.

 The situation we consider in this paper is substantially more difficult, due to the combination of the following factors:

 \begin{itemize} \item Strictly less than $|t|^{-1}$ pointwise decay of solutions.
 In our case, the dispersion relation is $\Lambda(\xi)=\sqrt{g|\xi|+\sigma|\xi|^3}$ and the best possible pointwise decay, even for solutions of the linearized equation corresponding to Schwartz data, is $|t|^{-5/6}$ (see Fig. \ref{DispRelFigure} below).